by Louise Kuo Habakus

 In December 2014, she was abruptly transitioned to EVP of Strategic Communications, Global Public Policy, and Population Health.
 This is a new position that had not existed before.

 Check out the career path of Eddy Bresnitz, MD, Merck’s Executive Director of Medical Affairs.
-In his capacity as NJ State epidemiologist and deputy commissioner of health, he was responsible for the addition of four new vaccine mandates in 2007, including the first ever mandated flu shot in any jurisdiction in the world.
+In his capacity as New Jersey’s State epidemiologist and deputy commissioner of health, he was responsible for the addition of four new vaccine mandates in 2007, including the first ever mandated flu shot in any jurisdiction in the world (others have since followed suit).

 #4: WHAT ABOUT THE MEASLES “EPIDEMIC”?